 Windows, Doors and Condensation

 Window and door adjustments and pressure cracks are warranted for 1 year.
 Defective windows or doors and defects resulting in leaks are warranted by Broadview Homes for 5 years.
 This does not include pressure cracks or adjustments.
-For information on the extended warranty provided by your window supplier, please refer to their warranty insert at the back of this section.
+To find the window and door supplier for your home please refer to your Homeowner Manual binder.
+For more information on the extended warranty provided by your window supplier, please visit their website at:

 Condensation (Frost) on Windows

 Condensation, or frost, on windows can collect when humid air comes in to contact with cold surfaces like windows.
 This is most common in extremely cold weather when high humidity levels exist in the home.
 Cooking, washing, bathing and the collective moisture in new building materials all contribute to high humidity levels.